Guess the Contact Angle: IPA Wiped Composite Material

 Why Knowing Water Contact Angle is Important for Successful Adhesive Performance

 Adhesives are an integral part of modern manufacturing, but choosing the right adhesive is only one part of the equation.
-It’s well known that you won’t get a reliable bond with an adhesive if you just slap the adhesive on to your material without doing anything to prepare that surface.
+It’s well known that you won’t get a reliable bond with an adhesive if you just slap the adhesive onto your material without doing anything to prepare that surface.
 What ISN’T...

 Read